-22 Borrowings - Current
+22 Borrowings - (Current)

-Particulars As at March 31, 2023 As at March 31, 2022 Secured Cash Credit Facility from a bank 1,983.19 1,481.04 Current Maturities of Long Term Loans from Banks 225.17 135.96 2,208.36 1,617.00
+Particulars As at March 31, 2024 As at March 31, 2023 Secured Cash Credit Facility from a bank 1,979.08 1,983.19 Current Maturities of Long Term Loans from Banks a) from Bank 220.07 225.17 2,199.15 2,208.36

-(i) Above loans are secured by way of equitable mortgage over the lands ("immovable properties") situated at Bhondsi Village, District- Gurugram, Haryana and interests therein, first charge over the current and future inventories, book debts of the company. and also by way of personal guarantee of Managing Director.

-(ii) The Company has submitted its quarterly returns and statements online via the Banker's portal.
+- (i) Above loans are secured by way of equitable mortgage over the lands ("immovable properties") situated at Bhondsi Village, District-Gurugram, Haryana and interests therein, first charge over the current and future inventories, book debts of the company. and also by way of personal guarantee of Managing Director. - (ii) The Company has submitted its quarterly returns and statements online via the Banker's portal.
 However, it has not been able to extract the corresponding correspondence for these submissions.
 As a result, the necessary disclosures related to the variance between the quarterly returns/statements submitted and the books of accounts could not be provided.